-City of Woodland residents can recycle their cooking oil and grease free at the City of Woodland’s Water Pollution Control Facility.
+The Pollution Prevention Program and SeQuential are have teamed up to offer Woodland residents free recycling of their cooking oil and grease at the City’s Water Pollution Control Facility.